virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### The Ethical "No Free Lunch" Rule
 **"Assume all actions have consequences"**

-This principle recognizes that every decision involves trade-offs and costs[1].
-Ask: What are the hidden costs and consequences of this action?[1]
+This principle recognizes that every decision involves trade-offs and costs.
+Ask: What are the hidden costs and consequences of this action?

 **Application in information systems:**
 - Cloud migration - What are the full costs and consequences?